apache/spark/docs/howto/operator.rst

 .. literalinclude:: ../../airflow/contrib/operators/gcp_function_operator.py
     :language: python
     :dedent: 4
-    :start-after: [START gce_function_deploy_template_operator_template_fields]
+    :start-after: [START gcf_function_deploy_template_fields]
-    :end-before: [END gce_function_deploy_template_operator_template_fields]
+    :end-before: [END gcf_function_deploy_template_fields]

 Troubleshooting
 """""""""""""""

+If during the deploy you see an error similar to:

+`"HttpError 403: Missing necessary permission iam.serviceAccounts.actAs for on resource project-name@appspot.gserviceaccount.com.
+Please grant the roles/iam.serviceAccountUser role."`

-If you want to run or deploy an operator using a service account and get “forbidden 403” errors, it means that your service account does not have the correct Cloud IAM permissions.
+it means that your service account does not have the correct Cloud IAM permissions.

 1. Assign your Service Account the Cloud Functions Developer role.
 2. Grant the user the Cloud IAM Service Account User role on the Cloud Functions runtime